 If you’ve recently broken a bone, you may be one of the 54 million Americans with osteoporosis, a bone condition that impacts as many as one in two women and over 50.
-At Capital Women’s Care - Bethesda, the friendly and professional team, which includes Dr. Deena Kleinerman, Dr. Rachael Cleberg, Dr. Kirsten Beeson, Morgan Wilkerson, PA-C, and Nurse-Midwife Kimberly Severn, can diagnosis, treat, and even help prevent osteoporosis and protect your bones.
+At Capital Women’s Care - Bethesda, the friendly and professional team, which includes Dr. Deena Kleinerman, Dr. Rachael Cleberg, Dr. Kirsten Beeson, Kimberly Severn, CNM and Morgan Wilkerson, PA-C, can diagnosis, treat, and even help prevent osteoporosis and protect your bones.
 If you live in or near Bethesda, Maryland and are at risk for osteoporosis, call the office to schedule your initial consultation.

 Osteoporosis occurs when your body doesn’t create new bone tissue as quickly as old bone tissue breaks down.
 That lowers your bone density, making your bones more porous and prone to breaks, sometimes from falls or, in extreme cases of the chronic disease, from minor bumps.